ArcGIS Blog

 Example 1: Assign Hydrant Inspections

-Let’s say our team needs to select hydrants and update their attributes.
+Let’s say our team needs an app for quickly updating the status of fire hydrants.
 We’ll configure the toolbar to show only the tools they need, and set the Hydrants layer as the only selectable layer.
-This will allow editors to jump right in and make quick updates.
+That way editors can jump right in and make quick updates.

 Example 2: Update a Map with External Data